 The Neill family

 - The family of Robert Neill & Letitia Ireland – Robert was a Belfast jeweller, anti-slavery campaigner and head of a large family that spread across the UK and the USA.
 His and Letitia’s children included Letitia, wife of US child adoption pioneer Charles Loring Brace, and Henry, the foremost American cotton crop expert.
 Article first posted: 27/02/13.
 Last updated: 14/03/22.

 - Henry Neill & the American Civil War – the shenanigans of Henry’s two American fathers-in-law, Daniel C Lowber and Alexander Schultz, undercover agents on opposing sides; Henry’s surreptitious career as a blockade runner and his capture off Charleston.
 Article first posted: 11/10/13.
 Last updated: 14/03/22

 - The life and families of Henry Montgomery Neill – either “the greatest cotton crop estimate expert in the world” or “a prophet who is an agent of evil”, depending on one’s point of view.
 Henry had a colourful private life and was grandfather to the artist Harmon Neill, and to who knows who else.
 Article first posted: 27/02/13.
 Last updated: 14/03/22.

 - The early life of Susan Mary Abbott – the revelation that Susan was the illegitimate daughter of Thomas Love Peacock; her correspondence with George Meredith; her friendship with Mary Ellen Meredith; her whirlwind romance with William Neill.
 Article first posted: 17/10/11.
 Last updated: 14/03/22.

 The Powell family

 The Powells of Devynock and Church Lawford by Sir Anthony Wagner, a former Garter King of Arms.
 The document describes how a Welsh family of modest farming origins migrated to England and became a model of middle-class respectability.
-The family tree at the end (which carries the imprimatur of the Garter King of Arms, however biased) says that Jim can claim descent from Edward I and Owen Glendower.
-Which puts him in the company of most people in England and Wales.